session-interop/utils.session/README.md

 # Array Session

-This package is an basic implementation of [`SessionInterface`](https://github.com/session-interop/session-interop)
+This package is a basic implementation of [`SessionInterface`](https://github.com/session-interop/session-interop)

 ## Installation